FordPipatkittikul/ShoppingList/README.md

        git clone <web URL>

 3) You need to install virtual environment first if you do not have one.
-But If you already have virtual environment, you need to skip this step
+But If you already have virtual environment, skip this step

        python -m venv venv